History of education in England: National schools and British Schools

-In 1814, compulsory apprenticeship by indenture was abolished.
 By 1831, Sunday School in Great Britain was ministering weekly to 1,250,000 children, approximately 25% of the population.
 As these schools preceded the first state funding of schools for the common public, they are sometimes seen as a forerunner to the current English school system.

 Ragged schools

-In 1818, John Pounds, known as the crippled cobbler, set up a school and began teaching poor children reading, writing, and arithmetic without charging fees.

-In 1820, Samuel Wilderspin opened the first infant school in Spitalfields.

-After John Pounds' death in 1839 Thomas Guthrie wrote Plea for Ragged Schools and started a ragged school in Edinburgh, another one was started in Aberdeen.
-In 1844 Anthony Ashley-Cooper, 7th Earl of Shaftesbury formed the 'Ragged School Union' dedicated to the free education of destitute children and over the next eight years over 200 free schools for poor children were established in Britain. with some 300,000 children passing through the London Ragged Schools alone between 1844 and 1881.
+Ragged schools were small charitable organisations dedicated to the free education of destitute children.
+The schools were developed in working-class districts and intended for society's most impoverished youngsters who, it was argued, were often excluded from Sunday School education because of their unkempt appearance and often challenging behaviour.
+After a few such schools were set up in the early 19th century by individual reformers, the London Ragged School Union was established in April 1844 to combine resources in the city, providing free education, food, clothing, lodging, and other home missionary services for poor children.
+They were phased out by the final decades of the 19th century.

 Government involvements

 In August 1833, Parliament voted sums of money each year for the construction of schools for poor children, the first time the state had become involved with education in England and Wales (whereas a programs for universal education in Scotland had been initiated in the seventeenth century).
 A meeting in Manchester in 1837, chaired by Mark Philips, led to the creation of the Lancashire Public Schools' Association.
 The association proposed that non-denominational schools should be funded from local taxes.

 Also 1837, the Whig former Lord Chancellor Henry Brougham presented a bill for public education.

-In 1839 government grants for the construction and maintenance of schools were switched to voluntary bodies, and became conditional on a satisfactory inspection.
+In 1839, government grants for the construction and maintenance of schools were switched to voluntary bodies and became conditional on a satisfactory inspection.

-In 1840 the Grammar Schools Act expanded the Grammar School curriculum from classical studies to include science and literature.
-In 1861 the Royal Commission on the state of popular education in England, chaired by the Duke of Newcastle, reported "The number of children whose names ought [in summer 1858 in England and Wales] to have been on the school books, in order that all might receive some education, was 2,655,767.
+In 1840, the Grammar Schools Act expanded the Grammar School curriculum from classical studies to include science and literature.
+In 1861 the Royal Commission on the State of Popular Education in England, chaired by the Duke of Newcastle, reported "The number of children whose names ought [in summer 1858 in England and Wales] to have been on the school books, in order that all might receive some education, was 2,655,767.
 The number we found to be actually on the books was 2,535,462, thus leaving 120,305 children without any school instruction whatever."

 In fee-charging public schools, which served the upper-class, important reforms were initiated by Thomas Arnold in Rugby.
 They redefined standards of masculinity, putting a heavy emphasis on sports and teamwork.